mxcop/mxcop/content/articles/fundamental-rc.md

 ---

-## More Resources
+## Amazing Resources

-There's quite a few resources already out there related to RC, I will list a few down below:
+There's quite a few resources already out there related to RC. *(which helped me)*
+I will list a few of them here, so you can get explanations from <span class="highlight">different perspectives</span>:
 - Alexander Sannikov's [paper](https://github.com/Raikiri/RadianceCascadesPaper) on Radiance Cascades.
 - Yaazarai's articles, [part 1](https://mini.gmshaders.com/p/radiance-cascades) & [part 2](https://mini.gmshaders.com/p/radiance-cascades2).
 - SimonDev's video [https://youtu.be/3so7xdZHKxw](https://youtu.be/3so7xdZHKxw).